 There are three key documents which define the technical standards relating to smart metering equipment:

 SEC Schedule 9 - Smart Metering Equipment Technical Specifications (SMETS).
 SMETS covers the minimum specification for physical devices deployed in the home except the CH.
-There are multiple versions of the SMETS and this document reflects all changes up to Release 2.0 content, which includes the content up to SMETS2 V3.0.
+There are multiple versions of the SMETS and this document reflects all changes up to SMETS1 Release (SMETS V1.2) content and for Release 2.0 (SMETS2 V2.0 and V3.1).

 SEC Schedule 10 - Communications Hub Technical Specification (CHTS).
 CHTS covers the minimum technical specification for CHs.
-There are multiple versions of the CHTS and this document reflects all changes up to the Release 2.0 content, which includes CHTS v1.1
+There are multiple versions of the CHTS and this document reflects all changes up to the Release 2.0 content, which includes CHTS v1.1.
+There is no version of CHTS applicable for SMETS1.

 SEC Schedule 8 - Great Britain Companion Specification (GBCS).
 GBCS describes the detailed requirements for communications between Devices and the DCC.
 There are multiple versions of GBCS and this document reflects all changes up to the Release 2.0 content, which includes GBCS v2.0.
 The reference term “GBCS” used in this document relates to the latest version of GBCS. where a specific version of GBCS is referenced the version number is appended to the term, i.e GBCS v1.0.
+There is no version of GBCS applicable for SMETS1.

 The following physical devices may form part of a SMS: